every1/Soul/README.md

 Soul
 ====
-Title of game
+Title of game: Soul
-Soul

-Goal
-completing Game
+Goal: completing Game

-Language
-War Craft III Map Editor JASS
+Language: War Craft III Map Editor JASS

-Description
-This is a hawk eye view strategy game
+Description: This is a hawk eye view strategy game.
 The goal of this game is to eliminate your opponent through means of war